ABOUT US

 Regional Director of San Diego

-Born and raised in Germany, she later moved to San Diego to study Robotics Engineering.
-She was introduced to chess through her high school chess club and became involved with Checkmate Academy through her interest in education, community building, and student development.
+Born and raised in Germany, Sophia later moved to San Diego to study Robotics Engineering.
+She was first introduced to chess through her high school chess club and became involved with Checkmate Academy through her growing interest in education, community building, and student development.

-Sophia is passionate about connecting schools with programs that create meaningful and accessible learning opportunities for students.
-At Checkmate Academy, she focuses on building strong relationships with school communities and ensuring programs have a meaningful impact.
-She is especially motivated by seeing how educational enrichment can foster critical thinking, confidence, and curiosity in students, both in and out of the classroom.
+Sophia is passionate about connecting schools with programs that create meaningful and accessible learning opportunities for students of all backgrounds.
+At Checkmate Academy, she focuses on building strong, lasting relationships with school communities and ensuring programs have a meaningful and lasting impact.
+She is especially motivated by seeing how educational enrichment can foster critical thinking, confidence, and curiosity in students, both in and out of the classroom and beyond.

 Jacob Schneiderman